franjsco/trackmyd-bot/README.md

 8. Start with `npm start`.

-The bot was created for fun (and learning).
+The bot was created for fun.

  Made with ❤️ by Francesco Esposito ([@frab1t](https://github.com/frab1t))